 Allan Block retaining walls have a higher initial cost and win in almost every category, including overall lowest price.

-The first few years after construction you will want to keep an eye on the topsoil directly behind the wall.
+The first few years after a retaining wall construction you will want to keep an eye on the topsoil directly behind the wall.
 You want the soil a little higher than the wall to allow any rainfall to run over the top and away vs. sit on top and create a weight surcharge at the point it has the greatest leverage to overturn a wall.

 The drainage pipe will require virtually no maintenance.
-There should be a cleanout cap though in case you want to flush the pipe out with a garden hose every 3-5 years to get rid of any sediment buildup.
+There should be a clean out cap though in case you want to flush the pipe out with a garden hose every 3-5 years to get rid of any sediment buildup

 What happens with Allan block walls when they are not installed properly?